Home » Recipes » Savory » Easy Chickpea Salad Recipe

 Bowl of garbanzo bean salad and small bowls of herbs

-This recipe is vegetarian as written, but can easily transformed into a vegan chickpea salad by omitting the Parmesan, or substituting a vegan hard cheese.
+This recipe is vegetarian as written, but easily made vegan by omitting the Parmesan, or substituting nutritional yeast or a vegan hard cheese.
 Omitting the cheese will also make this salad suitable for dairy-free diets.

 Make-Ahead and Storage Suggestions

-Chickpea salad can be eaten immediately, but I recommend chilling it for at least one hour.
-The longer it chills, the better it tastes (chilling allows the chickpeas to absorb the lemon juice) so prepping this salad the night before will provide an additional flavor boost.
+Chickpea salad can be eaten immediately, but I recommend chilling for at least one hour before serving.
+A rest in the fridge allows the chickpeas to absorb the lemon juice, so the longer the salad chills, the better it tastes.
+I recommend prepping this salad the night before for an additional flavor boost.

 Other vegetarian recipes you might enjoy: